Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Introduction

 \subsection{Outline}

-Here we give an outline of this article.
-Section \ref{pre} introduces the set-up for the moduli space including the holonomy perturbations.
-Section \ref{EAM} establishes the existence of the asymptotic value for the perturbed instantons, i.e. Theorem \ref{asyom}.
-Section \ref{tims} deduces the transversality of the irreducible moduli space and the asymptotic map.
-Section \ref{trl} is devoted to describing the reducible locus together with its neighborhood under small generic perturbations.
-Section \ref{sffo} and Section \ref{fsfo} prove the surgery formula Theorem \ref{surq} and the excision formula Theorem \ref{exif} respectively.
+Here we give an outline of this article. \autoref{pre} introduces the set-up for the moduli space. \autoref{s3} discusses holonomy perturbations with exponential decay along cylindrical ends. \autoref{s4} develops regularity estimates for instantons perturbed by holonomy perturbations. \autoref{EAM} establishes the existence of the asymptotic value for the perturbed instantons, i.e. \autoref{asyom}. \autoref{tims} deduces the transversality of the irreducible moduli space and the asymptotic map. \autoref{trl} is devoted to describing the reducible locus together with its neighborhood under small generic perturbations. \autoref{sffo} and \autoref{fsfo} prove the surgery formula \autoref{surq} and the excision formula \autoref{exif} respectively.